bplaut/caution-when-ood-llm/README.md

 ```
 ./do_post_processing results False True
 ```
-Currently, statistical_tests.py is not called by the scripts and must be run separately.
+Currently, statistical_tests.py and results_analysis.ipynb are not called by the scripts and must be run separately.

 # Resource requirements
 We used NVIDIA RTX A6000 GPUs for our experiments, which has 48GB RAM.
 If you are using a GPU with less RAM, you may need to reduce the batch sizes in run_qa_tests.sh.
 Storing the models on disk also takes a lot of space, with the smallest (Yi 6B) taking up 12 GB, and the largest (Llama 70B) taking up 129 GB.
 With our setup, it took about 2 weeks to run all of the experiments from start to finish: ten models X five datasets X 6000 questions X two prompt phrasings X {no abstain option, yes abstain option}.